sennetconsortium/search-ui/README.md

 ## Docker deployment

-For docker deployment, first create `.env` file base on `example.env` file in the same `src` directory.
+For docker deployment, first create `.env.local` file base on `example.env` file in the same `src` directory.

 ### Docker build for DEV development